 ESPN, the self-proclaimed world sports leader, has a dedicated Esports page accessible from the network’s web page.

 Besides providing information on upcoming competitions in Esports like Call of Duty, League of Legends and Dota 2, the ESPN predictor enables fans to get assessments on how top Esports players figure to fare in upcoming competitions across the various Esports disciplines.
+This is a great way to see the best players in the said e-games without the use of cheats or hacks even the ones from trusted companies like Battlelog.

 In terms of coverage, ESPN treats Esports as it would any other sport.
 There are stories on the site about potential destinations for impending free agents.
 Rosters are listed and there’s a transactions page covering the comings and goings involving player movement on the various teams.